Sight translator with patient - Valley Community Interpreters

 The leadership of the VCI Board of Directors is comprised of 80% immigrants and members of the Hispanic Community.

-Julia C. Stephen Julia Stephen, VCI President—is Co-Founder of the Rio Grande Community Development Corporation (1986) and Executive Director (2000-2010).
-Previously, she provided physical therapy, rehabilitation, and resource development consultation throughout rural New Mexico, and the Albuquerque and Phoenix metropolitan areas (1967-1984) depending on interpreters to assure communication and improved health outcomes of non-English speaking clients.
-The lack of NM institutions employing interpreters and the importance of quality interpretation requiring formal training, prompted her encouraging Cecilia to follow her vision and develop VCI.
-Retired UNM-HSC (1999).
-Has an M.A. in Environmental Planning – ASU (1984); BS Physical Therapy – KU (1967).
+Julia C. Stephen Julia Stephen, VCI Board Vice- President—Co-Founder of the Rio Grande Community Development Corporation (1986) and Executive Director (2000-2010).
+Previously, she provided physical therapy, rehabilitation, and resource development consultation throughout rural New Mexico, as well as the Albuquerque and Phoenix metropolitan areas (1967-1984).
+She often depended on interpreters to ensure clear communication and improved health outcomes of non-English speaking clients.
+The lack of New Mexico institutions employing interpreters and the importance of quality interpretation requiring formal training, prompted her to encourage Cecilia to follow her vision and develop VCI.
+Julia is retired from UNM-HSC (1999), has an M.A. in Environmental Planning – ASU (1984) and a B.S.
+Physical Therapy – KU (1967).

-Fabián Armijo Fabián Juan Armijo, VCI Director—a native New Mexican, is the Director of Diversity, Equity & Inclusion (DE&I) and Interpreter Language Services (ILS) for UNM Hospitals (UNMH).
+Fabián Armijo Fabián Juan Armijo, VCI Board Member—a native New Mexican, is the Director of Diversity, Equity & Inclusion (DEI) and Interpreter Language Services (ILS) for UNM Hospitals (UNMH).
 He has worked as a professional staff Spanish Interpreter and Translator at UNMH and is a licensed interpreter trainer.
 Before working in health care, Fabián lived and worked in Spain where he was employed as a primary school teacher.
 He has studied at the Universidad de Palermo, in Buenos Aires, Argentina, and Universidade de São Paulo, São Paulo, Brazil.
-Fabián is currently enrolled in the Master’s for Health Administration (MHA) at the University of New Mexico’s School of Public Administration.
+Fabián is currently enrolled in the Master’s of Health Administration (MHA) at the University of New Mexico’s School of Public Administration.